taisei-project/taisei/doc/ENVIRON.rst

    Space-separated list of OpenGL extensions that are assumed to be supported, even if the driver says they aren't.
 Prefix an extension with ``-`` to invert this behaviour.
 Might be used to work around bugs in some weird/ancient/broken drivers, but your chances are slim.
-Also note that Taisei assumes many extensions to be available on any sane OpenGL 2.1+ implementation and doesn't test for them, so you can't disable code that uses those this way.
+Note that this only affects code paths that actually test for the given extensions, not the actual OpenGL functionality.
+Some OpenGL implementations (such as Mesa) provide their own mechanisms for controlling extensions.
+You most likely want to use that instead.

 **TAISEI_FRAMERATE_GRAPHS**
    | Default: ``0`` for release builds, ``1`` for debug builds